xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 3. In Animation panel Properties you can set the animations property of your skeletal mesh like Animation time, Quality, and select the animations to export.

 For the NLA:
-1. Select your SkeletalMesh and open Open Animation Properties panel (Do not forget to set the Armature as Export recursive)
+1. Select your SkeletalMesh and open Animation Properties panel (Do not forget to set the Armature as "Export recursive")
 2. In Animation panel Properties you can set the animations property of your skeletal mesh like Animation time, Quality.
 3. If you just want the NLAnimation set Action to export as Not exported and check the box Export Nla with your desired name.